Going to the Dentist? You May Need to Take a Pregnancy Test!

 Call me crazy, but I may or may not be extremely angry if my dentist asks me to pee in cup.

-Posted on July 29, 2015, in "Single State Agency", Agency, Alleged Overpayment, Dental Medicaid Providers, Dentistry Services, Division of Medical Assistance, Eligibilty, Health Care Providers and Services, Legal Remedies for Medicaid Providers, Medicaid, Medicaid Advocate, Medicaid Appeals, Medicaid Attorney, Medicaid Eligibility, Medicaid Providers, Medicaid Recipients, Medicaid Recoupment, Medicaid Reimbursements, Medicaid Services, NC, NCTracks, NCTracks Billing Issues, North Carolina, OAH, Office of Administrative Hearings, Post-Payment Reviews, Provider Medicaid Contracts, Tentative Notices of Overpayment and tagged Administrative Law Judge, Audit, Dental, Dental medicaid policy, Dental Medicaid Providers, dental providers, Dental services, DHHS, Division of Medical Assistance, DMA, Medicaid, Medicaid and dental providers, Medicaid dental services, Medicaid Eligibility, Medicaid for Pregnant Women, Medicaid Services, NC Medicaid, NCTracks, NCTracks Billing Issues, North Carolina, North Carolina Department of Health and Human Services, Prenatal Care, Tentative Notice of Overpayment.
+Posted on July 29, 2015, in "Single State Agency", Agency, Alleged Overpayment, Dental Medicaid Providers, Dentistry Services, Division of Medical Assistance, Eligibilty, Health Care Providers and Services, Legal Remedies for Medicaid Providers, Medicaid, Medicaid Advocate, Medicaid Appeals, Medicaid Attorney, Medicaid Eligibility, Medicaid Providers, Medicaid Recipients, Medicaid Recoupment, Medicaid Reimbursements, Medicaid Services, NC, NCTracks, NCTracks Billing Issues, North Carolina, OAH, Office of Administrative Hearings, Post-Payment Reviews, Provider Medicaid Contracts, Tentative Notices of Overpayment and tagged Administrative Law Judge, Audit, Dental, Dental medicaid policy, Dental Medicaid Providers, dental providers, Dental services, Division of Medical Assistance, DMA, Medicaid, Medicaid and dental providers, Medicaid dental services, Medicaid Eligibility, Medicaid for Pregnant Women, Medicaid Services, NC DHHS, NC Medicaid, NCTracks, NCTracks Billing Issues, North Carolina, North Carolina Department of Health and Human Services, Prenatal Care, Tentative Notice of Overpayment.
 Bookmark the permalink.
 4 Comments.